 It is probably still the accent most met with by foreign students in English medium training courses.
 Received Pronunciation is also the model which has been most fully described thereby offering itself as a convenient base.

-Firstly, "Slow Colloquial" is a satisfactory model for production purposes for most learners at beginners to intermediate level.
+Firstly, "slow colloquial" is a satisfactory model for production purposes for most learners at beginners to intermediate level.

 Similarly, an Iranian air-traffic controller would be ill-advised to base his or her production on an informal style rich in simplifications such as elision and assimilation.

-Twenty-five years ago, general English course books contained little or no pronunciation or sound practice material apart from texts suitable for reading aloud if both time and the teacher permitted.
+Prior to the mid 1970s, most general English course books contained little or no pronunciation or sound practice material apart from texts suitable for reading aloud if both time and the teacher permitted.

 Even if "slow colloquial" is rarely found in native conversation, I believe that possibilities for students to master its sound system, to recognise how we use our speech organs to make different sounds - are worth having in today's course materials.

 I notice that Spanish and Japanese learners have particular difficulties with the new sound categories.
-Although their written accuracy may earn them placement at the intermediate level, their peers in the same classes fail to understand them.
+Although their written accuracy may earn them placement at the intermediate level, their peers in the same classes often fail to understand them.

 Host families accustomed to receiving students from all over the world, make friendlier allowances for students who produce "ideal" segments, even if this isn't the practice among native speakers of English.